oktadev/okta-express-minio-app-example/README.md

 mc mb play/okta-commerce
 ```

 2. Store product image assets can be set to public readwrite.
-Use `mc policy` command to set the access policy on this bucket to "both".
+Use `mc policy` command to set the access policy on this bucket to "public".

 ```sh
 mc policy set public play/okta-commerce